 The IEEE 802.11 WG requests that 3GPP RAN1 consider supporting the proposal in ETSI BRAN to ban the use of no LBT and restrict the use of short LBT (to about 1%).
 Alternatively, the IEEE 802.11 WG would be interested in working with 3GPP RAN1 to come to a consensus on more compelling evidence that increased use of short LBT will not have an adverse effect on 802.11 or other systems using unlicensed spectrum.

-IEEE 802 notes that the proposal in ETSI BRAN to restrict the use of short LBT from about 5% to about 1% per device should be backward compatible with LAA, based on 3GPP RAN1’s assertion in R1-1613694 in November 2016 that the use of short LBT for LAA-DRS is limited in practice.
+IEEE 802.11 WG notes that the proposal in ETSI BRAN to restrict the use of short LBT from about 5% to about 1% per device should be backward compatible with LAA, based on 3GPP RAN1’s assertion in R1-1613694 in November 2016 that the use of short LBT for LAA-DRS is limited in practice.

 We look forward to your response.